surroundaustralia/bdr-public-issues/README.md

 ## Contact

-To contact the SURROUND evelopment team directly, please use:
+To contact the SURROUND development team directly, please use:

 <info@surroundaustralia.com>
 +61 2 6243 4828